petaflot/bytes_as_braille/README.md

 Following suggestions on #python, the output can be colored at will so one can make specific bytes be very visible.

-In addition to being more compact, this makes it much easier to see patterns in blobs ; so if you like this way of displaying bytes and would like to skip the tedious symbol re-ordering, simply [get the script on github](https://github.com/petaflot/bytes_as_braille).
+In addition to being more compact, this makes it much easier to see patterns in blobs.

+# Input

+There is also an input method that will automatically convert integers to bytes if that is possible.